corinneferguson/CL-FSJS/README.md

 3) Once these are installed go to terminal and change current working directory to local project file path

-4) run MongoDB by typing: mongod

-5) run nodemon by typing: nodemon
+4) run nodemon by typing: nodemon

-6) Type in http://localhost:3000 in address bar
+5) Type in http://localhost:3000 in address bar